shankar-veludandi/Portfolio/data-analytics/invasive-insect-spread-predictor/README.md

-# Invasive Insect Classifier & Spread Predictor
+# Invasive Insect Spread Predictor

-The classifier is a BioCLIP CustomLabelsClassifier on a balanced invasive vs. native look-a-like species using iNaturalist data.
 The spread predictor is a hybrid CNN–LSTM model to forecast the geographic propagation of invasive insect species using iNaturalist data.

 ## Conservation Motivation